primetime49/bambank-pake-g/README.md

 ```
 cp sample_config.php application/config/config.php
 ```
+6. Adjust line 26 of application/config/config.php if necessary according to your localhost
-6. Start XAMPP server (apache) and open http://localhost/bambank-pake-g on your browser
+7. Start XAMPP server (apache) and open http://localhost/bambank-pake-g on your browser

 ## Public website